Collector Research Center

 Key Dates & Rare Varieties

 These are the Morgan Dollar dates every serious collector tracks.
+The 1893-S Morgan Dollar leads the pack as the rarest business-strike date in the series.
 Values shown represent the ballpark range for certified examples — always verify current prices before buying.

 Date / Mint Mintage Circulated Value MS-63 Value Notes